swr127/beauty_finder/README.md

 ## MVP

-- Find and use external API
+- Fetch and use News API
-- Render data on page
+- Render the news artcicles related to the beauty industry data on page
-- Enable search functionality
+- Enable search functionality so that the user can filter the new articles by related keywords (i.e. vegan, mascara, cruelty-free, sephora, etc.)
-- Implement responsive design
+- Implement a responsive design that enables to the user to read the articles and use the search functionality on any device

 ## PostMVP

-- Add advanced CSS feautures (transforms, transitions, or animations)
+- Add advanced CSS feautures to the news articles based on user interaction (i.e. zoom in on image when the user hovers over it)
-- Use local storage to save user activity
+- Use local storage to save user search history

 ## Code Snippet